Guinea pig: Living environment

-Domestic guinea pigs generally live in cages, although some owners of large numbers of cavies dedicate entire rooms to their pets.
-Wire mesh floors can cause injury and may be associated with an infection commonly known as bumblefoot (ulcerative pododermatitis), so cages with solid bottoms, where the animal walks directly on the bedding, are typically used.
+Domestic guinea pigs generally live in cages, though some owners of large numbers of cavies dedicate entire rooms to their pets.
+Empirical studies indicate that guinea pig welfare is enhanced by larger cages and environmental enrichment such as hiding places, although owners often provide less space than recommended.
+Wire mesh cage floors can cause injury and may be associated with an infection commonly known as bumblefoot (ulcerative pododermatitis), so cages with solid bottoms, where the animal walks directly on the bedding, are typically used.
 Large cages allow for adequate running space and can be constructed from wire grid panels and plastic sheeting, a style known as C&C, or "cubes and coroplast".

 Red cedar (Eastern or Western) and pine, both softwoods, were commonly used as bedding.
 Still, these materials are believed to contain harmful phenols (aromatic hydrocarbons) and oils.
 Bedding materials made from hardwoods (such as aspen), paper products, and corn cobs are alternatives.
 Guinea pigs tend to be messy; they often jump into their food bowls or kick bedding and feces into them, and their urine sometimes crystallizes on cage surfaces, making it difficult to remove.
 After its cage has been cleaned, a guinea pig typically urinates and drags its lower body across the floor of the cage to mark its territory.
 Male guinea pigs may mark their territory in this way when they are put back into their cages after being taken out.

 Guinea pigs thrive in groups of two or more; groups of sows or groups of one or more sows and a neutered boar are common combinations, but boars can sometimes live together.
 Guinea pigs learn to recognize and bond with other individual guinea pigs, and tests show that a boar's neuroendocrine stress response to a strange environment is significantly lowered in the presence of a bonded female but not with unfamiliar females.
 Groups of boars may also get along, provided their cage has enough space, they are introduced at an early age, and no females are present.
 In Switzerland, where owning a single guinea pig is considered harmful to its well-being, keeping a guinea pig without a companion is illegal.
 There is a service to rent guinea pigs, to temporarily replace a dead cage-mate.
 Sweden has similar laws against keeping a guinea pig by itself.